-"In addition to COVID-19, we can't forget about West Nile virus.
-As people are getting outside more, remember the four Ds: DEET, Dress, Drain, and Dusk to Dawn", said Dr. Philip Huang, Director of DCHHS.
+"We continue to see mosquito samples testing positive for West Nile Virus.
+As people are getting outside more remember the four Ds to prevent mosquito bites: DEET, Dress, Drain, and Dusk to Dawn", said Dr. Philip Huang, Director of DCHHS.